vmware-tanzu/velero-plugin-for-vsphere/docs/known_issues.md

 Users might require ways to provide registry credentials when deploying velero and vSphere plugin with images in private registries.
 Below are solutions in different cases.
 * In Vanilla cluster or Tanzu Kubernetes Grid Service cluster, users can [add the image pull secrets to the corresponding service accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#add-image-pull-secret-to-service-account).
 * In vSphere with Tanzu cluster, users can use the `--use-private-registry` option available in [velero vSphere operator CLI](velero-vsphere-operator-cli.md) to indicate pulling image from private registry.
 As a prerequisite, users are expected to provide the registry credential when enabling `Velero vSphere Operator` Supervisor Service.

+## Volume Expansion Not Supported when there are Snapshots

+If upload fails during a backup, the local snapshot will not be deleted.
+Velero vSphere Plugin will keep retrying the upload.
+If the user wants to expand volume, it will fail because volume expansion is not supported when there are snapshots on the volume.